 People with this core behavioral competency at work prefer to interact with others better.
 They know how to work in groups and get along well with their workmates.
 Even in new places, they get along well with other people.

-People like this make team projects go well because they have a better idea of who is on their team and can talk about their ideas freely to improve productivity.
+People like this make team projects go well because they have a better idea of who is on their team and can freely discuss their ideas to improve productivity.
 Some of these employees’ skills are communicating, working well with others, and so much more.

 Managerial competency

-As the name suggests, this type of core behavioral competency makes it easy for employees to handle their duties and responsibilities.
+As the name suggests, managerial competencies make it easy for employees to handle their duties and responsibilities.
 Even though these people aren’t necessarily “managers,” they do an excellent job leading tasks.
 They can set up and run group projects.
 They can also plan meetings and ensure they happen at the right time.

 These workers do an excellent job as leaders.
-Some of these employees’ skills are leading, making decisions, organizing, planning, and managing teams.
+These employees’ skills include leading, making decisions, organizing, planning, and managing teams.

 Motivational competency